-Student loan forgiveness is generally only offered to federal student loans and will require you to meet specific eligibility requirements for your respective forgiveness program.
+Student loan forgiveness usually applies only to federal loans, and you’ll need to meet specific requirements based on the forgiveness program you’re applying for.
 After meeting those requirements generally, you will need to submit an application to formally request forgiveness.
-Student loan forgiveness isn’t available to everyone, but for those who are eligible for forgiveness it can remove some, if not all, of your student loan debt.
-Understanding program qualification requirements and various application processes can be confusing, but we will walk you through your federal student loan forgiveness options.
-If you are not sure about your specific loan terms and your eligibility for forgiveness, contact your student loan servicer to learn what student loan forgiveness options are available to you.
+Student loan forgiveness isn’t available to everyone, but if you qualify, it could erase some or even all of your student debt.
+Figuring out if you’re eligible and navigating the application process might feel overwhelming, but we’re here to guide you through your federal forgiveness options.
+If you’re unsure about your loan terms or eligibility, reach out to your loan servicer to learn more about the forgiveness programs that might be right for you.

 Read more to understand President Biden's Student Loan Forgiveness and Repayment Relief